Allied-occupied Austria: First general elections after the war

 The election held on 25 November 1945 was a blow for the Communist Party of Austria which received a bit more than 5% of the vote.
 The coalition of Christian Democrats (ÖVP) and Social Democrats (SPÖ), backed by 90% of the votes, assumed control over the cabinet and offered the position of Federal Chancellor to Christian Democrat Julius Raab.
-The Soviets vetoed Raab, because he had been a member of the austrofascist Fatherland Front during the 1930s and the Soviets, unlike the West, favored a policy of denazification.
+The Soviets vetoed Raab, because he had been a member of the austrofascist Fatherland Front during the 1930s.
 Instead President Karl Renner, with the consent of parliament, appointed Leopold Figl, who was just barely acceptable to the Soviets.
 They responded with massive and coordinated expropriation of Austrian economic assets.

 The Potsdam Agreement allowed confiscation of "German external assets" in Austria, and the Soviets used the vagueness of this definition to the full.
 In less than a year they dismantled and shipped to the East industrial equipment valued at around US$500 million.
 American High Commissioner Mark W. Clark vocally resisted Soviet expansionist intentions, and his reports to Washington, along with George F. Kennan's The Long Telegram, supported Truman's tough stance against the Soviets.
 Thus, according to Bischof, the Cold War in Austria began in the spring of 1946, one year before the outbreak of the global Cold War.

-On 28 June 1946, the Allies signed the Second Control Agreement that loosened their dominance over the Austrian government.
+On 28 June 1946, the Allies signed the Second Control Agreement which loosened their dominance over the Austrian government.
 The Parliament was de facto relieved of Allied control.
-From now on its decision could be overturned only by unanimous vote by all four Allies.
+From now on, its decisions could be overturned only by unanimous vote by all four Allies.
 Soviet vetoes were routinely voided by Western opposition.
 Over the next nine years the country was gradually emancipated from foreign control, and evolved from a "nation under tutelage" to full independence.
 The government possessed its own independent vision of the future, reacting to adverse circumstances and at times turning them to their own benefit.
 The first allied talks on Austrian independence were held in January 1947, and deadlocked over the issue of "German assets" in Soviet possession.